 See following link for information from the Public Health Agency in regards to queries related to the Covid-19 https://www.folkhalsomyndigheten.se/the-public-health-agency-of-sweden/communicable-disease-control/covid-19/

-Contact your airline for requirements of a PCR test / antigen test for Covid-19 traveling to Sweden from South Africa.
+Contact your airline for requirements regarding PCR/ antigen test for Covid-19 traveling to Sweden from South Africa.